Beej126/BeejBlog/content/posts/2008-07-24-transparent-command-shell-windows.md

 </div>

 <div>
-  It&#8217;s got dang near everything I could ever want to configure&#8230; somebody really loves their command shells mmm hmmm 😛
+  It's got dang near everything I could ever want to configure... somebody really loves their command shells mmm hmmm 😛
 </div>

 <div>
-  Only <em>little</em> nit pick I can come up with is that I think the Mac actually allows you to <strong>set the transparency of the just the background</strong>&#8230; so that the text and the outer frame still look crisp and solid.
+  Only <em>little</em> nit pick I can come up with is that I think the Mac actually allows you to <strong>set the transparency of the just the background</strong>... so that the text and the outer frame still look crisp and solid.
 </div>

  [1]: http://www.hanselman.com/blog/content/binary/transparentcommentprompt_thumb.jpg